MobileUpLLC/MobileUp-KMM-Template/iosApp/README.md

 ```

 ## SuperHostingController
+The reason to use is the correct rendering of navigation items: UIHostingController have some issues for now.
 Base-class is used to create controllers with ability to present BottomSheets.
 When creating controller, use a composition of methods that replicate the logic:
 - 1. Subscribe to ControlState changes
 - 2. Produce `updateBottomSheetState` when ControlState changes